thehunmonkgroup/multi-entity-debugger/README.md

  * `timestamp`: Timestamp of the message -- if not supplied, defaults to time the message was received by the debugger

-All fields besides `id' and `label` will be displayed in the 'Messages' output section for that entity.
+All fields besides `id` and `label` will be displayed in the `Messages` output section for that entity.